Err… Address the Elephant in the Room. Really?

 antiracism training attract bame staff attract ethnic minorities discrimination ethnic minorities Sep 05, 2022

-What do you think is the biggest problem that prevents ethnic minorities from feeling like a full member of the team?
+What do you think is the biggest problem that prevents ethnic minorities from feeling like a full member of the team and achieving genuine inclusion in the workplace?

-• Over the last 20 years, I have trained thousands of people in managing difficult conversations about race and culture in the workplace
+• Over the last 20 years, I have trained thousands of people in managing difficult conversations about race, racism at the workplace, culture, and diversity and inclusion at work.

-What I usually find is that often, White members of staff (we talk skin colour here), fear of broaching the subject of racism as they are terrified of being labelled ‘racist’ or getting ‘things wrong.’
-Consequently, these often lead to resistance to engage.
+What I usually find is that often, White members of staff (we’re talking skin colour here) fear broaching the subject of racism as they are terrified of being labelled ‘racist’ or getting ‘things wrong.’
+Consequently, this often leads to resistance to engage in conversations that support equity, diversity, inclusion, and reduce microaggressions.

 “Thank you for handling a difficult conversation for me, with care.”